 3. Be aware of treatment options.

-4. Take steps to prevent UTIs.
+4. Take steps to keep your urinary tract healthy.

 Although most pregnant women are frequently urinating due to limited bladder size and increased fluid requirements, making sure that you urinate when you need to (versus holding it in) is an important step to keeping your urinary tract healthy.